Finding the Greatest Common Factor (GCF) of 26 and 39: A practical guide

 Q3: Are there any other methods to find the GCF?

 A3: Yes, while the methods described above are the most common and efficient, there are other, more advanced algorithms, particularly useful for very large numbers, used in computer science.
-These algorithms often leverage concepts from abstract algebra and number theory.
+These algorithms often use concepts from abstract algebra and number theory.

 Q4: What if I have more than two numbers?
 How do I find the GCF?